jmikk17/piano-game/README.md

    ```

 ## Controls
-a to j on keyboard used as C to H on piano, currently no # or b.
+a to j on keyboard used as C5 to C6 on piano, currently no # or b.
-Octave shifted up on down with arrow keys.